 Once your code is ready, it is time to build the cardlet and install it onto your Fidesmo Card.

 If you haven’t done so yet, you need to define an application here.
-Note down the credentials assigned to it, because you need to write them in the
+Note down the credentials assigned to it, and write your App Id on the

 Off we go!